gryffon/eggofpanku/readme.txt

 	player unbows all his cards (signalling the start of a turn), or they can be removed by the "remove markers" menu item and buttons
 	* Added Marker images
+	* Added a toolbar item to "remove all markers" from all cards in play on a players side.
+	* Straighten all now removes all markers from a players side as well.

   2008-Jun-4 Egg of P'an Ku 0.8.0